dmytroshytyi-6WIND/variable-slaac/README.md

 ## Release v2.X.X vs v1.X

-Releases v1.X is relying on int128 variables.
+Releases v1.X are relying on int128 variables.

 Releases v2.X.X rewritten and are not relying on int128 variables.